Apr 14, 2023

 - Once connected, right-click public_html and select File Attributes.

 - Enter permission 755 in the Numeric value field, select Apply to directories only, and press OK.

 The general practice for file permission numeric values is using 755 for folders, 644 for static content, and 700 for dynamic content.

 - After changing folder permissions, repeat step 2 and step 3, but now enter 644 in the Numeric value field and select the Apply to files only option.

 Once done, try accessing your website and see if the error is resolved.

 3. Disable WordPress Plugins

 If you have come this far and none of the previous methods work, chances are that the error is caused by an incompatible or faulty plugin.
 In this step, we will try disabling plugins to check whether doing so fixes the 403 forbidden error.

-We recommend disabling all the plugins at once instead of going through the process one by one.
+We recommend disabling all the plugins at once first before going through the plugins one by one.
 Following this method, you should be able to detect the problem and work towards a solution.
 Here is what you’ll have to do:

 - Access your hosting account via FTP or use the hosting account’s file manager and go to the public_html -> wp-content folder.